mohammedkhalifa/sql-data-engineering/README.md

 ---
 ## 📖 Project Summary

-The project demonstrates how to:
+The project demonstrates the following:

 1. **Design** a scalable data warehouse based on Medallion Architecture principles.
 2. **Build ETL Pipelines** that extract, transform, and load data from multiple sources.